sulimanalkous/jumpstart-semantic/README.md

-# Rails Jumpstart
+# Rails Jumpstart-Semantic

-It's like Laravel Spark, for Rails.
-All your Rails apps should start off with a bunch of great defaults.
+All your Rails apps should start off with a bunch of great defaults with semantic-ui framework ready.

 **Note:** Requires Rails 5.2

 ## Getting Started

-Jumpstart is a Rails template, so you pass it in as an option when creating a new app.
+Jumpstart-semantic is a Rails template.

 #### Requirements